-One historic feature still evident on the common is the remnant gravel pit on the West Common.
-The plan supports non-intervention in this area to protect the site.
-Apart from the historic settlement around its edges there are no other significant sites of archaeological interest across the site.
+One historic feature still evident on the Common is the remnant gravel pits on the East and West Commons which should be protected.
+Apart from the historic settlement around its edges there are no other significant sites of archaeological interest on the site.

-2.11 Access -
+2.11 Access

 The Countryside and Rights of Way Act 2000 (CRoW Act 2000) applies to England and Wales only, with the provisions it contains being brought into force in incremental steps over subsequent years.
-The Act provides for public access on foot to certain types of land, amends the law relating to public rights of way, increases measures for the management and protection for Sites of Special Scientific Interest (SSSI) and strengthens wildlife enforcement legislation, provides for better management of Areas of Outstanding Natural Beauty (AONB).
+The Act provides for public access on foot to certain types of land, amends the law relating to public rights of way, increases measures for the management and protection for Sites of Special Scientific Interest (SSSI), strengthens wildlife enforcement legislation and provides for better management of Areas of Outstanding Natural Beauty (AONB).

 The Act is compliant with the provisions of the European Convention on Human Rights, requiring consultation where the rights of the individual may be affected by these measures.

-In addition to the public footpaths and bridleway that pass across the site, the common provides an area of "open access" for both walkers and horse-riders.
-This shared use of the common is a source of potential conflict between users.
-Furthermore the "open access" rights presents challenges in terms of visitor management and likely conflict with the wildlife value of the site.
+In addition to the public footpaths and bridleway that pass across the site, the Common provides an area of "open access" for both walkers and horse-riders.
+This shared use of the Common is a source of potential conflict between users.
+Furthermore the "open access" rights presents challenges in terms of visitor management and possible conflict with the wildlife value of the site.